Last updated: July 18, 2024

 Archeologists confirmed the presence of at least five of these structures, including the foundation of the original Monroe School, constructed in 1874.
 While it was one of the first African-American schools in the city, Monroe School was also known for its substandard conditions.
 Research shows that the surrounding neighborhood was probably a mixed-ethnicity, working-class community made up of single family residences with a frame or brick main house and several outbuildings.

 Archeologists also monitored the installation of a new geothermal heating and cooling system for the visitor’s center across the street from the school in a playground area.
 Many new artifacts and features were uncovered and mapped using GPS, including a historical dump.
-The playground dump contained construction materials and other artifacts from the late-19th and early-20th centuries that had been deposited before the field became a playground.
+The playground dump contained construction materials and other artifacts from the late 19th and early 20th centuries that had been deposited before the field became a playground.

 The artifacts found in the Monroe School neighborhood show that mass consumerism was beginning to play a large part in people’s lives.
 We’ve identified 54 manufacturers and retailers from the artifacts collected in the neighborhood.
 These businesses represent four countries, fifteen states, and thirty-two cities.
 Although not the global economy we know today, the artifacts from the early Monroe School neighborhood reveal a strong connection to the eastern United States and Europe.

-During the late-19th and early-20th centuries, many people who were repressed by the economic and political systems of the time turned to a new economy built on mass consumerism to voice their preferences and develop identities.
+During the late 19th and early 20th centuries, many people who were repressed by the economic and political systems of the time turned to a new economy built on mass consumerism to voice their preferences and develop identities.
 In this way African Americans were able to influence the development of consumerism and play a prominent role in American life.
 This role would continue to increase and begin to influence larger social issues, such as school segregation and the fight for civil rights.

 Conclusion

 The archeology at Brown v.
-Board of Education National Historic Site tells the story of the Monroe School neighborhood and the growth of Topeka from the late 19th century into the 20th century.
+Board of Education National Historical Park tells the story of the Monroe School neighborhood and the growth of Topeka from the late 19th century into the 20th century.
 Part of this history is the migration of thousands of African Americans from a repressive system with deep roots in the past to a future they envisioned with new opportunities and freedoms.
-Unfortunately, the African-American community in Topeka still had to face a system of racial inequality.
+Unfortunately, the African American community in Topeka still had to face a system of racial inequality.
 This significant period in American history can help us understand race relations at the turn of the 20th century.
 Because this neighborhood was previously undocumented, the combination of archeology and history will continue to shed light on the people, race relations, and historical context that set the stage for a community to change a nation.